EvoStar: Torino (2011)

 EvoStar 2011 took place in Turin (Italy), in the premises of the Molecular Biotechnology Center of the University of Turin, 27–29 April.
 This edition was locally chaired by Mario Giacobini, and comprised four conferences, namely EuroGP, EvoCOP, EvoBio, EvoApplications (which in turn comprised 13 tracks).
 The global conference programme was composed of 157 articles (29 in EuroGP, 22 in EvoCOP, 19 in EvoBio and 87 in EvoApplication), plus two plenary talks by Craig Reynolds (computer graphics) (on Goal-oriented texture synthesis) and by Jean-Pierre Changeux (on Models of the brain: from genes to consciousness).

 Istanbul (2010)

 EvoStar 2010 took place in Istanbul (Turkey), in the premises of the ITU Suleyman Demirel Cultural Center of the Istanbul Technical University, 7–9 April.
 The conference was locally chaired by Şima Uyar.
 Stephen Dignum served as Publicity Chair and Jennifer Willies as coordinator.
 It consisted of three conferences, EuroGP, EvoCOP and EvoBIO, a series of 11 EvoWorkshops and EvoPhD, the Graduate Student Workshop on Evolutionary Computation.
 Invited plenary speakers were Kevin Warwick, Jens Gottlieb and Günther Raidl.

+Tübingen (2009)

+EvoStar 2009 took place in Tübingen (Germany), at Eberhard-Karls-Universität Tübingen, 15–17 April.
+The conference was locally chaired by Marc Ebner.
+Leonardo Vanneschi and Steven Gustafson served as EuroGP Program Chairs.
+Ivanoe De Falco and Antonio Della Cioppa served as Publicity Chairs and Jennifer Willies as coordinator.
+It consisted of three conferences, EuroGP, EvoCOP and EvoBIO, a series of 11 EvoWorkshops.
+Invited plenary speakers were Stuart Hameroff and Peter Schuster.
+EuroGP Proceedings were published in LNCS 5481.